catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     ld a, foo
     | }
     ?
-TypeMismatchError: foo and a in main
+TypeMismatchError: foo and a

 ### st ###